pjmidgard/Summer-holiday/README.md

 mysqlx.getSession(), mysql.getSession(), or mysql.getClassicSession() function, use the compression parameter in the dictionary of options to specify whether compression is required, preferred, or disabled.
 For example: mysql-js> var s1=mysqlx.getSession({host: 'localhost', user: 'root', password: 'password', compression: 'required'}); Select compression algorithms using the compression-algorithms parameter, and a compression level using the compression-level parameter, as for the command line and URI- like connection string methods.
 (There is no zstd-specific compression level parameter for key-value pairs.)
 You can also use the compression-algorithms parameter without the compression parameter, including or omitting the uncompressed option to allow or disallow uncompressed connections and zeroes and ones.

+Who from putting now as this file get say wow but not me.